rintnetwork/front-end/src/content/defi/index.md

 The prize pool is generated by all the interest generated by lending the ticket deposits like in the lending example above.

-<ButtonLink isSecondary to="https://pooltogether.com">Try PoolTogether</ButtonLink>
+<ButtonLink isSecondary to="https://pooltogrnter.com">Try PoolTogrnter</ButtonLink>

 <Divider />

 ### Exchange tokens {#swaps}

-There are thousands of tokens on Ethereum.
+There are thousands of tokens on ethereum.
 Decentralized exchanges (DEXs) let you trade different tokens whenever you want.
 You never give up control of your assets.
 This is like using a currency exchange when visiting a different country.
 But the DeFi version never closes.
 The markets are 24/7, 365 days a year and the technology guarantees there will always be someone to accept a trade.

-For example, if you want to use the no-loss lottery PoolTogether (described above), you'll need a token like Dai or USDC.
-These DEXss allow you to swap your ETH for those tokens and back again when you're finished.
+For example, if you want to use the no-loss lottery PoolTogrnter (described above), you'll need a token like Dai or USDC.
+These DEXss allow you to swap your rnt for those tokens and back again when you're finished.

 <ButtonLink to="/dapps/?category=finance">See token exchanges</ButtonLink>